Hyper-Hermitian Weyl Double Copy

-In the present article, we continue the study started in \cite{Chacon:2020fmr} and we carry out a deeper study of the hyper-Hermitian double copy using the Weyl double copy.
-The hyper-Hermitian metrics have been studied previously in \cite{CBoyer:1988,Chave:1991pv,Gauduchon:1998,Grant:1998qlz,Dunajski:1998nj}.
-In \cite{Dunajski:1998nj}, hyper-Hermitian complex metrics are determined through two holomorphic functions $\Theta_A(x^a)$ (with $A=0,1$) of the coordinates on a complex four manifold.
-Moreover $\Theta_A(x^a)$ satisfies a generalization of the Pleba\'nski second heavenly equation \cite{Plebanski:1975wn} that we term it the {\it Dunajski heavenly equation}.
-Indeed this generalized equation can be reduced to the second heavenly equation under the implementation of a condition on $\Theta_A(x^a)$.
-For a derivation of the hyper-Hermitian metric satisfying a generalization of the first heavenly equation, see \cite{schucking}.
-In the present article, we carry out a systematic study of Weyl's double copy for the Hyper-Hermitian metrics focusing on the family of solutions found in ref. \cite{Dunajski:1998nj}.
-One of our main results of our work is that for the mentioned family of solutions, the Weyl double copy correspondence implies that one of the two Maxwell's fields in the single copy has a source current and the other remains sourceless.
-Such a current is in general, non-conserved.
+In the present article, we continue the study, which started in ref. \cite{Chacon:2020fmr} and we carry out a deeper study of the hyper-Hermitian double copy using the Weyl double copy.
+The hyper-Hermitian metrics have been studied previously in refs. \cite{CBoyer:1988,Chave:1991pv,Gauduchon:1998,Grant:1998qlz,Dunajski:1998nj}.
+In ref. \cite{Dunajski:1998nj}, hyper-Hermitian complex metrics are determined through two holomorphic functions $\Theta_A(x^a)$ (with $A=0,1$) of the coordinates on a complex four manifold.
+Moreover $\Theta_A(x^a)$ satisfies a generalization of the Pleba\'nski's second heavenly equation \cite{Plebanski:1975wn} that we term it {\it Dunajski's heavenly equation}.
+Indeed, this generalized equation can be reduced to the second heavenly equation under the implementation of a condition on $\Theta_A(x^a)$.
+For a derivation of the hyper-Hermitian metric satisfying a generalization of the first heavenly equation, see ref. \cite{schucking}.
+In the present article, we carry out a systematic study of the Weyl double copy for the hyper-Hermitian metrics, focusing on the family of solutions found in ref. \cite{Dunajski:1998nj}.
+One of the main results of our work is that, for the mentioned family of solutions, the Weyl double copy correspondence implies that one of the two Maxwell fields has a source current while the other remains sourceless.
+Such a current is, in general, non-conserved.

 The paper is organized as follows: in Section 2 we give a brief overview of the double copy for the self-dual case.
-We describe first the self-dual sector with the kinematic factor taking values in the Lie algebra area preserving diffeomorphisms and its eventual generalization to the kinematical algebra consisting of the Lie algebra of smooth vector fields for the hyper-Hermitian case.
+We describe first the self-dual sector with the kinematic factor taking values in the Lie algebra of area-preserving diffeomorphisms and its eventual generalization to the kinematic algebra consisting of the Lie algebra of smooth vector fields for the hyper-Hermitian case.
 In Section 3, after a brief overview on the Weyl double copy, we carry out a systematic study of the Weyl double copy for the hyper-Hermitian metrics.
-We will focus on the family of metrics called elementary states introduced in \cite{Dunajski:1998nj}.
-In Section 4 we provide explicit example of solutions of the hyper-Hermitian double copy in the language of the Weyl spinors.
-Finally in Section 5 is devoted to give our final remarks.
+We will focus on the family of metrics called elementary states introduced in ref. \cite{Dunajski:1998nj}.
+In Section 4 we provide explicit examples of solutions of the hyper-Hermitian double copy in the language of Weyl spinors.
+Finally, Section 5 is devoted to give our final remarks.